 As a blood donor, you might have been deferred and advised that you may not donate blood for a specified period.
-We know this is frustrating, but please understand that deferral periods protect you, our valued blood donor, and the patient receiving your blood.
+We know this is frustrating, but please understand that blood donation deferral periods protect you, our valued blood donor, and the patient receiving your blood.
 Patient and donor safety will always remain our utmost priority.
 For those of you who have never donated blood or been deferred, a deferral period is a waiting period applied when a blood donor does not qualify to donate within the specified time due to various reasons, including certain activities or illnesses.

 Deferral periods are carefully reviewed on an ongoing basis and compared to national and international policies and standards.
 During March, we implemented changes to our deferral policies and made changes that may impact your next blood donation date.
 We hope these changes will result in fewer people being turned away from donating blood and ultimately help secure blood stocks.